top of page

 How long does it take you to write a book?

-My debut novel, Dream-Guardian, circulated in my mind and I compiled authors for years.
-When I finally became serious it took about one and a half to two years.
-This involved getting the story down, editing it a number of times, sending it off to beta readers, and then getting a professional edit.
+My debut novel, Dream-Guardian, circulated in my mind for years.
+When I finally became serious the story took about two and a half years.

 What do you think about the role of readers?

-Have you experienced writer’s block?
-How did you get through it?
+Have you experienced writer’s block, and if so, how do you get through it?

-When I experience writer’s block its usually because I’m not clear on where I want a story or work of non-fiction to go.
+When I experience writer’s block it's usually because I’m not clear on where I want a story or work of non-fiction to go.
 It’s like the worker in me is ready but the artist in me is not.
 The artist is the fun and imaginative side of me.
 So, I have to stop the worker side and let out the artist, the child, the fun side.
 When I allow for the fun side, writer’s block often clears up.
+Writer's block also comes when I have too many plates going.
+Creating a story demands my full attention.

 What do you plan to write next?